 What can we do about our feelings?

 They are not your fault.
 Don’t judge them.
 Do not let others make your feelings hurt because they may not understand.
 Talk about your emotions, attend or watch memorials, or join online forums to find others who can relate.
 In remembrance, wear your Laker’s jersey.
-Donate to charity the celebrity is passionate about.
+Donate charity the celebrity is passionate about.
 These can be beneficial in managing strain and providing healing.

 We grieve when celebrities die.